 John McNeill studied at Swarthmore College and Duke University, where he completed a Ph.D. in 1981.
 Since 1985 he has taught at Georgetown University, in the History Department and School of Foreign Service, where he held the Cinco Hermanos Chair in Environmental and International Affairs before becoming University Professor in 2006.
 He has held two Fulbright awards, a Guggenheim fellowship, a MacArthur grant, a fellowship at the Woodrow Wilson Center, and a visiting appointment at the Ecole des Hautes Etudes en Sciences Sociales.
 He is the author of several critically acclaimed books in Environmental History, including: Something New Under the Sun: An Environmental History of the Twentieth-century World (2000); The Human Web: A Bird’s-eye View of World History (2003), co-authored with his father William McNeill; and Mosquito Empires: Ecology and War in the Greater Caribbean, 1620-1914 (2010).

-Maya Peterson is an assistant professor of history at the University of California at Santa Cruz.
-Her research and teaching interests include Russian, Soviet, and Central Asian history, the history of the environment, technology, and engineering, as well as comparative empires.
-Her current book project is titled Pipe Dreams: Water, Technology, and the Remaking of Central Asia in the Russian Empire and Soviet Union.
+Maya Peterson was an assistant professor of history at the University of California at Santa Cruz.
+Her research and teaching interests included Russian, Soviet, and Central Asian history, the history of the environment, technology, and engineering, as well as comparative empires.
+Her book Pipe Dreams: Water, Technology, and the Remaking of Central Asia in the Russian Empire and Soviet Union was published in 2019.
 Based on archival research in Tajikistan, Kyrgyzstan, Kazakhstan, Uzbekistan, Russia, and the United States, Pipe Dreams examines tsarist and Bolshevik efforts to irrigate the Central Asian borderlands and how such hydraulic engineering projects reflected imperial and Soviet notions of civilization and progress, as well as Russia’s quest to be a European empire in the heart of Asia.